-Have you (or any of your other visiting associates) been diagnosed with Covid-19 in the last 14 days?
+Have you been diagnosed with Covid-19 in the last 14 days?

-Have you (or any of your other visiting associates) had close contact with or cared for someone diagnosed with Covid-19 in the last 14 days?
+Have you had close contact with or cared for someone diagnosed with Covid-19 in the last 14 days?

 Covid-19 Symptom Check

 Have you (or any of your other visiting associates) experienced any of the following symptoms in the last 14 days?